-We gather today to celebrate the baptism of Daniel Robert Matthew Carswell.
-As Christians, we belong to the Mystical Church of the Body of Christ, and as the first of the Sacraments of initiation, we are all gathered here to welcome young Daniel into a relationship with Jesus Christ.
+We gather today to celebrate the baptism of Oliver John Marco Knezovich.
+As Christians, we belong to the Mystical Church of the Body of Christ, and as the first of the Sacraments of initiation, we are all gathered here to welcome young Oliver into a relationship with Jesus Christ.
 In some parts of the world we call this occasion a 'Christening' - that is, where he takes on Christ and Christ claims him for himself.
-It is a special occasion for the parents, and for the god-parents, and his wider family.
+It is a special occasion for the parents, and for the godparents, and his wider family.
 But it is also a wonderful celebration for the Church.

-When Daniel was born, Meghan and Peter named their child.
+When Oliver was born, Simone and Chris named their child.
 In giving him a name, this was the first of many gifts he would receive.
 The second was welcoming him into a loving family.
 Today we celebrate the third gift, of welcoming him into the family of faith.

 One of the greatest gifts he can receive is the gift of faith, a gift that is constantly given and received as he grows older and takes on his own role in life and in the Church and in Society.
-It is by baptism that God gives the grace of the Holy Spirit.
+It is by baptism that God gives the grace of the Holy

+Spirit.
 Let us recall from the scriptures when Jesus was being baptized that the heavens opened and God the Father said this is my son, the beloved.
 Jesus said let the little children come to Him.

-Today we honor this command as the Church accepts Meghan's and Peter's request that their child be baptized.
-The entire Church rejoices with this family and with Daniel, and we willingly embrace him as a Christian and follower of Jesus Christ - the name that is above all other names.
+Today we honor this command as the Church accepts Chris and Simone's request that their child be baptized.
+The entire Church rejoices with this family and with Oliver, and we willingly embrace him as a Christian and follower of Jesus Christ - the name that is above all other names.

-When we entered the Church we began this service by asking what was the name that Meghan and Peter had given their son.
+When we entered the Church we began this service by asking what was the name that Simone and Chris had given their son.
 This is because when one is baptized, they enter into a relationship with God not as a slave, but as a friend and child of God who knows each other's names.
-If I remember rightly, Daniel means 'God is my Judge'.
-And we know that God judges with love and mercy.
-Our prayer today is that Daniel will grow up to know that loving and merciful God.
-And so it is that we are doing the formal introductions this morning between Daniel and God the Father, God the Son and God the Holy Spirit - and we are all witnesses to that joyous event.
+If I remember rightly, Oliver can reminds us of the 'Olive tree'.
+I was at the family home last week and we planted a tree to remember princess.
+Our hope is that Oliver will grow strong and tall like his father, in fact, just looking at him, he's started off strong!
+Our prayer today is that Oliver will continue to grow up to know that loving and merciful God and be strong and tall and bear good fruit.
+And so it is that we are doing the formal introductions this morning between Oliver and God the Father, God the Son and God the Holy Spirit - and we are all witnesses to that joyous event.

-We also signed Daniel with the sign of the cross, which is the mark of all Christians, because Jesus Christ died on the cross for all.
+We also signed Oliver with the sign of the cross, which is the mark of all Christians, because Jesus Christ died on the cross for all.

 But we are also all gathered here because we too remember our own baptism, and how important the Faith is for each one of us.
 In different ways and at different times of our life it meant more or less but I know in this family, it has always been an important part.
-Even if we practice it differently - we recognize a common baptism and belief in Jesus Christ - and this is what we celebrate this morning.
+This is what we celebrate this morning.